 Another draw of the BNP Paribas Open is its location.
 The tournament refers to itself as “Tennis Paradise” and it’s hard to argue that.
 The event takes place in Indian Wells, in the Palm Springs area of California.
 This stunning tourist destination offers luxury resorts, world-class golf, incredible shopping and dining, high-end spas, and plenty to appease the nature lovers.
 It also boasts wonderful weather, the perfect spot for a late winter getaway.

 The ATP Finals are another top tennis tournament.
 The ATP (Association of Tennis Professionals) Finals date back to 1970, though it has gone through a few different names and versions since then.
-Since 2009, the tournament has been held at O2 Stadium in London, though this year it moves to a new host city: Turin, Italy.
+From 2009 to 2021 the tournament was held at O2 Stadium in London, before moving to its current location in Turin.

 The ATP Finals follow a different format than the grand slams, which use a knock-out/bracket system.
 This event follows a group stage format.
 Each player is put into a group of four and plays each other player in his group.
 The top two from each group move on to a semi-final and then the championship final match.

 The professional women have their own major tournament to cap off their season.
-The Women’s Tennis Association (WTA) Tour concludes with the WTA Finals, scheduled to take place in Guadalajara, Mexico from November 10-17, 2021.
-Shenzhen was awarded hosting duties until 2028, though the 2021 tournament was moved to Guadalajara due to COVID-19 concerns in China.
+The Women’s Tennis Association (WTA) Tour concludes with the WTA Finals.
+The 2021 tournament took place in Guadalajara, Mexico; the 2022 host city has yet to be determined.